Pungyeon/docker-traefik-example/README.md

 To learn more about docker and containerisation, I suggest the following sites:

-https://www.katacoda.com - Interactive lessons for Docker, kubernetes and much more! https://www.docker.com/ - The official Docker website, with good documentation, as well as a sandbox environment for practicing docker.
+https://www.katacoda.com - Interactive lessons for Docker, kubernetes and much more!

+https://www.docker.com/ - The official Docker website, with good documentation, as well as a sandbox environment for practicing docker.

-To learn something about container orchestration, I suggets: https://kubernetes.io - Google's conatiner orchestration platform
+To learn something about container orchestration, I suggest:

+https://kubernetes.io - Google's conatiner orchestration platform

 ...and to find more tools for containers, like traefik, I suggest: